wp-plugins/ik-facebook/readme.txt

 * Feature: can now create a CSS file in your theme directory titled 'ik_fb_custom_style.css' - these styles will automatically be loaded by the plugin.

 = 1.0.7 =
-* Bugfix: remove double output of wrapping widget tag.
+* Bug fix: remove double output of wrapping widget tag.
 * Feature: added option to show or hide the Like Button (hidden by default).

 = 1.0.6 =